 Ketone "Ketosis" Diets

 Ketone dieters force their bodies into ketosis to burn fat and fuel their brains using fats (ketones) and not sugars (glucose).
 By reducing a dietary intake of less than 50 mg of carbohydrates per day, ketosis can be achieved.
-This diet has many side effects and can impact underlying health conditions.
+This high protein diet meal plan has many side effects and can impact underlying health conditions.
 Speak with a physician before making any dramatic dietary changes.

 The American Heart Association doesn't recommend high-protein diets, arguing that increased consumption of fatty meats and dairy foods raises your cholesterol and risk of a heart attack.
-Not consuming vegetables and fruits also reduces your intake of fiber and many essential nutrients.
+Eating high protein meals and not consuming vegetables and fruits also reduces your intake of fiber and many essential nutrients.
 Experts do not agree on the value of high-protein diets, so a more moderate diet with reduced fat and healthy carbohydrates may be the best choice according to the experts.

 Extreme diet plans are never a good idea; the best high-protein diets do include some carbs and are low in fat.
 Enormous portions of fatty meats are not part of a healthy high-protein diet.